 We don’t really know if consuming collagen protein disrupts autophagy.

-And who cares if it breaks your fast as long as it doesn’t spike your blood glucose levels, which can be checked anytime with the help of a glucose monitor (here’s some on Amazon you can research).
+And who cares if it breaks your fast as long as it doesn’t spike your blood glucose levels, which can be checked anytime with the help of a glucose monitor (see our recommendation below).